Skip to main content

 • Systematize exegetical, historical, and situational data into a consistent and coherent theology

-• Offer a thoughtful defense of Christian theology and explain how this theology applies to an individual’s belief and behavior
+• Offer a thoughtful defense of Christian theology and explain how this theology applies to an individual’s beliefs and behavior

 Course Requirements